History of D.A.R.T.

 In 2002 DART lost its annual donation from the Sacramento County Coroners Office due to county wide budget cuts.
 Since DART is strictly an all volunteer organization, it raises funds through public donations and some yearly events.
 In 2004 a Fireworks booth was started and in 2005 an annual Crab Feed was initiated.
 To improve funding, DART members also held a 2006 summer BBQ with silent auction and a wine tasting event and raffle in 2012.

 DART remains as strong as its membership.
-No DART member is paid for his or her time and effort spent for DART, which includes: rescue and recovery dives, one general membership meeting each month, two board of director meetings per month, and an in-water pool training each month, Other special training classes are taken throughout the year to build skills and promote teamwork.
+No DART member is paid for his or her time and effort spent for DART, which includes: rescue and recovery dives, one general membership meeting each month, two board of director meetings per month, and in-water trainings.
+Other special training classes are taken throughout the year to build skills and promote teamwork.
 In addition, DART performs countless public speaking engagements to community groups, service clubs, public agencies, and public or private schools to promote water safety to all ages of children and adults.

-Some 40 plus active members from all over Sacramento County make up the team, sharing their individual skills in public speaking, organization, equipment maintenance, design, fund-raising, diving, training, etc..
-The organization does not discriminate on the basis of race, creed, color, sex, or religion.
+Some 30 plus active members from all over Sacramento County and the surrounding areas make up the team, sharing their individual skills in public speaking, organization, equipment maintenance, design, fund-raising, diving, training, etc. The organization does not discriminate on the basis of race, creed, color, sex, or religion.
 DART does not charge the victims families or agencies for any of its rescue or recovery operations.

 DART exists today because of its members and the community, organizations and businesses who believe in saving lives and recovering those who have have been victims of tragedies.
 Only through the members time, effort, family support and the communities support and financial donations, will DART continue to survive.